Robert Atkinson, President of ITIF

 To manage the volume of applications, USCIS conducts a registration process before accepting H-1B petitions.

-March 1: The H-1B registration period opens at noon Eastern.
-During this period, employers or their representatives can log into the USCIS registration system and submit basic information about each intended H-1B beneficiary.
+H-1B Registration Window (March 1 – March 17, 2024): During this period, employers or their representatives can log into the USCIS registration system and submit basic information about each intended H-1B beneficiary.
 The petitioner must pay USCIS a $10 H-1B registration fee for each prospective beneficiary.
+Missing this window could potentially set your plans back by an entire year.

-April 1: The earliest date that FY 2024 H-1B cap-subject petitions may be filed.
+Petition Submission Period (April 1 – June 15, 2024): The earliest date that FY 2025 H-1B cap-subject petitions may be filed.
 If a registrant is selected, they have at least 90 days from the selection date to file a complete H-1B petition.
 The petition must include a certified Labor Condition Application (LCA) and other required supporting documents.
+This stage involves meticulous preparation of all required forms, supportive letters, and other essential documents.

 The H1B visa program has two categories, namely, the regular quota and the master's quota.
 The United States Congress has imposed a cap on the number of H1B visas issued annually at 85,000, referred to as the "H1B quota cap."